supercoderz/supercoderz.github.io/_hidden/2011-02-01-continuous-deployment-and-build-validation.md

 	<li>Draw up a list of all valid values and names that we can have</li>
 	<li>Make a list of all similar sounding values and names that can break the thing</li>
 	<li>Identified all the things that we check manually and the expected and normal values for them</li>
-	<li>We then built a script using <a class="zem_slink" title="Groovy (programming language)" href="http://groovy.codehaus.org" rel="homepage">Groovy</a> that reads through our entire deployment directory structure and validates based on the above</li>
+	<li>We then built a script using <a  title="Groovy (programming language)" href="http://groovy.codehaus.org" rel="homepage">Groovy</a> that reads through our entire deployment directory structure and validates based on the above</li>
 	<li>This script is plugged into our ant build</li>
 	<li>Few times a day, our Hudson jobs kick in and run a build of the entire code</li>
 	<li>This triggers another job which does a mock deploy on a local folder.</li>